 Over the last 9 weeks I have been posting writing on a variety of subjects.
-These writings are part of Yavapai College’s 9x9x25 Challenge.
-What is the Challenge?
-As the father of the Challenge, Todd Conway, writes:
+These writings are part of Yavapai College’s 9x9x25 Challenge. ?
+As the father of the Challenge, , writes:

 The Challenge is about writing as a reflective practice in teaching.
 The Challenge is about sharing your experiences as an educator, discovering new ideas about teaching and learning, creating a deeper sense of community between faculty at Yavapai College.
 The Challenge is also about learning what the internet is capable of and how it can be used in academic environments.